osmandagli/cd2alloy/README.md

   ```bash
   plantuml -txmi:star <cd_name>.wsd
   ```
-- Plantuml version used in this project is `1.2025.2`
+- The Plantuml version used in this project is `1.2025.2`

 ---

 ## 📁 Example Files

 This repository includes example `.xmi` input and `.als` output files to demonstrate the workflow.
-You can find them under the `data/` and root directories respectively.
+You can find them under the `data/` and root directories, respectively.

 ---